Introduction

 Etiology

-Waardenburg syndrome follows an autosomal dominant inheritance pattern in most cases.
-Multiple gene mutations, including insertions, deletions, frameshifts, missense, and nonsense variants, disrupt the migration and differentiation of neural crest cells during embryogenesis, leading to characteristic clinical features.[5]
+Waardenburg syndrome is most often inherited in an autosomal dominant pattern.
+Various gene mutations—including insertions, deletions, frameshifts, missense, and nonsense variants—interfere with neural crest cell migration and differentiation during embryogenesis, leading to the characteristic clinical features of the syndrome.[5]
 Penetrance and expressivity vary depending on the specific gene involved.

-Four clinical subtypes have been identified.
-Type 1, one of the most common forms, results from mutations in the PAX3 gene and typically presents with congenital SNHL, dystopia canthorum (lateral displacement of the inner canthi), neural tube defects, cleft lip or palate, and patchy depigmentation of the skin and hair.[6]
-Ocular pigmentary abnormalities frequently accompany these features.
-Type 2 Waardenburg syndrome, also common, arises from mutations in the MITF gene.[7]
-Although individuals with type 2 lack dystopia canthorum, they share other clinical features with type 1.
+- Type 1, one of the most common forms, results from mutations in the PAX3 gene and is typically characterized by congenital SNHL, dystopia canthorum (lateral displacement of the inner canthi), neural tube defects, cleft lip or palate, and patchy depigmentation of the skin and hair.[6]
+Ocular pigmentary abnormalities also frequently accompany these features.

 Epidemiology